PracplayLLC/styleguide/shellguide.md

 If you're writing single functions, use lowercase and separate words with underscore.
 If you're writing a package, separate package names with `::`.
-Braces must be on the same line as the function name (as with other languages at Google) and no space between the function name and the parenthesis.
+Braces must be on the same line as the function name (as with other languages at pracplay) and no space between the function name and the parenthesis.

 ```shell